top of page

 I. Why Invest in Art?

-Art investment holds a unique place in the world of investing.
-On a basic level, it is about purchasing art you believe will increase in value; but this is not a passive income – it requires knowledge and engagement, and a long-term approach.
 Additionally, art investment should never be purely financially motivated.
 Whilst sound advice and decision-making protects collectors from losing money, there is never a guarantee on the extent of profits from reselling.
 Artworks hold a cultural and personal value, and this is one of the advantages; if you collect what you love and are passionate about, there is always a return on an investment.

 • A Stable Investment: Art is one of the few assets that has consistently increased in value over time, meaning that art is most likely to perform well when other investments are doing poorly.
 Art also has low correlation with other investments, which means that if you hold a diverse portfolio of assets such as stocks and bonds, art will help balance out their risk profile.
 An advantage of art as an asset is that art's value is tangible, and not subject to devaluation in the same way to inflationary pressures and market volatility.
 Even in times of crisis, the global art market has long been a reliable source of investment.
-The UBS Global Art Market 2022 report showed how the market grew strongly in 2021 – despite the far-reaching impact of the Covid-19 pandemic on global markets, aggregate sales of art and antiques estimates at $65.1 billion, representing a 29% increase on the previous year.
+The UBS Global Art Market 2022 report showed how the market grew strongly in 2021 – despite the COVID-19 pandemic on global markets, sales of art and antiques were $65.1 billion, representing a 29% increase on the previous year.
 As demand grows year on year, so does the potential for long-term financial gain.

-• Investment Potential: Blue-chip works and modern masterpieces are highly sought-after, and so have a high entry point that is inaccessible to many.
-Investing in such pieces is naturally reliable, as to reach that price-point, the artists’ work would have been extensively sold on the secondary market which has verified its value, and the artist would have received critical acclaim through public and academic channels.
+• Investment Potential: Blue-chip works and modern masterpieces are highly sought-after, and so they have a high entry point that is inaccessible to many.
+Investing in such pieces is naturally reliable, as to reach that price point, the artists’ work would have been extensively sold on the secondary market which has verified its value, and the artist would have received critical acclaim through public and academic channels.
 Savvy investors who are looking for a lower initial investment, however, can look to established artists whose careers are accelerating, or emerging talent with investment potential.
 Whilst there are no guarantees, investing early in an emerging artist has the prospect for earning collectors considerable profit as the artist’s career grows.

 • A Cultural Dimension: Collecting important work contributes to the passage of art history, with real cultural and public significance.
 Collectors are positioned among museums and institutions for acquisition of key works, which allows them to impact the cultural landscape at both national and international levels – loaning works, preserving heritage, and contributing to further research.
 Engaging in this aspect of art collecting raises the reputation of your artists – and, therefore, the value of your collection.